gumaerc-testorg/11.469-spring-2009/content/pages/syllabus.md

 Grading
 -------

 Final grades will be assigned based on the assignments and in-class activities listed below.
 Students are urged to pay close attention to due dates; late assignments will result in a significant grade penalty.
-More information can be found in the [Assignments]({{< baseurl >}}/pages/assignments) section.
+More information can be found in the {{% resource_link 04f30e12-dfc2-62a8-321a-30f5e3cb4981 "Assignments" %}} section.

 {{< tableopen >}}
 {{< theadopen >}}